thommee/react-common-state-hooks/README.md

 `react-generic-state-hooks` provides three types of data storages:
 - `inMemory`: data is stored in the application's memory
 - `localStorage`: data is stored in local storage
+- `sessionStorage`: data is stored in session storage
 - `redux`: data is stored in Redux (not included in this library)

 ### Installation